skupperproject/skupper-example-kafka/README.md

 `--headless` option to expose the Kafka cluster as a headless service on the Skupper network.

-Then, in the public namespace, use `kubectl get services` to check that the `cluster1-kafka-brokers` service appears after a moment.
+Then, in the public namespace, use the `kubectl get service` command to check that the `cluster1-kafka-brokers` service appears after a moment.

 _**Console for private:**_